AEW Dynamite/Collision preview: The Full Gear go-home shows - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for Wednesday’s AEW Dynamite and Collision television shows.
+The following matches and events are advertised for tonight’s AEW Dynamite and Collision television shows.

 -AEW World Champion Hangman Page vs. Katsuyori Shibata in a non-title match